BICENTENNIAL TRIBUTE

 B: We are winning Scrope?

-B: I am a-frazzle my dear Scrope (still biting nails) - I have launched my - and another's - reputation upon a sea of ribald speculation
+B: I am a-frazzle, my dear Scrope (still biting nails) - I have launched my - and another's - reputation upon a sea of actionable speculation

-SBD: We shall not indulge in self-doubt when much more pleasant indulgences are now within our grubby guineas reach (hands B coat and stick) - come - lobster salad and champagne await!
+SBD: Pfft! - fret not, the Tories invented free speech (is irritated) We shall not indulge in self-doubt when more pleasant indulgences are within our grubby guineas reach! (hands B coat and stick) - come - lobster salad and champagne await!

 The lads depart in high spirits for a ruinous night on the Town